Cablab/patatap-clone/README.md

 # patatap-clone
-A simplified Patatap.com clone app
+A simplified Patatap.com clone app made during Udemy's The Web Developer Bootcamp.
+Sounds were provided by the instructor.